joelx1/library-system/README.md

 # 📚 Library System

+# This project is on hiatus until my exams are over

 A **small and simple Library Management System** built with **Java** and **SQL**, allowing users to **view, borrow, and return books**.
 Admin users can **manage the library** by adding or removing books.
 This project demonstrates the use of **relational databases**, **Java backend**, and **basic web interfaces**.